IPL 2021: Dhoni, Fleming and the winning team culture that makes CSK a champion side

 “We’ve had a number of finals, but getting across the line is a challenge you want to conquer,” said Stephen Fleming, the title-winning CSK coach.
 “There was criticism about the age of our squad but it’s rewarding to finish the four-year cycle with the trophy.
 Experience is important, guys who’ve been there and done it before add so much.
 We don’t get too deep into analytics and numbers, we go with gut feel and developing relationships with players, it’s old-school but it’s works for us.”

 And that street-smartness is what makes CSK so dangerous.
-The opposition knows what they are getting into but Dhoni and Co keep tweaking things just enough to the opponents off-balance.
+The opposition knows what they are getting into but Dhoni and Co keep tweaking things just enough to keep them off balance.
 It is a difficult skill to master but no one does it better than CSK.
 It is their USP and few others can come close to replicating their patterns.

 “Coming to CSK, we shuffled players,” said Dhoni after the win.
 “We had match winners coming game after game and doing really well.”